Jackfruit: Fruit

 There may be about 100–500 seeds per fruit.
 The seed coat consists of a thin, waxy, parchment-like and easily removable testa (husk) and a brownish, membranous tegmen.
 The cotyledons are usually unequal in size, and the endosperm is minimally present.
 An average fruit consists of 27% edible seed coat, 15% edible seeds, 20% white pulp (undeveloped perianth, rags) and bark and 10% core.

 The fruit matures during the rainy season from July to August.
 The bean-shaped achenes of the jackfruit are coated with a firm yellowish aril (seed coat, flesh), which has an intense sweet taste at maturity of the fruit.
 The pulp is enveloped by many narrow strands of fiber (undeveloped perianth), which run between the hard shell and the core of the fruit and are firmly attached to it.
-When pruned, the inner part (core) secretes a sticky, milky liquid, which can hardly be removed from the skin, even with soap and water.
-To clean the hands after "unwinding" the pulp an oil or other solvent is used.
+When pruned, the inner part (core) secretes a sticky, milky liquid, which is hard to remove from the skin, even with soap and water.
+To clean the hands after "unwinding" the pulp, an oil or other solvent is used.
 For example, street vendors in Tanzania, who sell the fruit in small segments, provide small bowls of kerosene for their customers to cleanse their sticky fingers.
-When fully ripe, jackfruit has a strong pleasant aroma, the pulp of the opened fruit resembles the odor of pineapple and banana.